TheDataStation/ver/README.md

-# Ver: Data Discovery Tools and Systems
+# Data Discovery Tools and Systems

+**[This project is currently a work in progress, and we expect to have all documentation, test and a full demo done by the end of the 2nd quarter of 2023.]**

 Data discovery is the problem of identifying and retrieving data that satisfies an information need.
-Ver consists of a collection of tools and an orchestration system for addressing data discovery problems.
+See [common data discovery problems here](docs/intro/datadiscovery.md) and feel free to open issues to suggest other scenarios you know about.
+This respository contains Ver, a collection of tools designed to address data discovery problems.

-Ver is divided into separate components that can be used in isolation to solve point problems, or combined into a pipeline to address discovery scenarios end to end.
+Ver is divided into separate components that can be used in isolation to solve point problems, or used jointly to address discovery scenarios end to end.
 Upstream of any pipeline we have data repositories.
 Downstream of any pipeline we have an interface.
 Ver has different interfaces, including a Python discovery API (Aurum), a view discovery API (we call it Ver as well), and a utility-function based search (we call it Metam).
+And we are always thinking of new interfaces and components to help more users address their discovery needs.

 ### Structure of the Repository